intersend/interspace-backend/FRONTEND_RESPONSE_SOCIAL_ACCOUNTS_MIGRATION.md

 If you encounter any issues or need clarification:
 - Check the updated type definitions in `src/types/index.ts`
 - Review the new user service implementation
-- The authentication flow through Thirdweb remains the same
+- The authentication flow now relies on our custom auth service

 ---